QuentinRa/blog.quentinra.dev/CONTRIBUTING.md

 ## Commits

-**edit 29/08/2021**: As I have yet to follow this, this isn't mandatory yet, but you should name your commits as follows `emoji: description`
+You should name your commits as follows `emoji: description`.

-* keep the description short (you may add a log description after two newlines)
+* keep the description short (you may add a long description after two newlines)
 * do not make a lot of changes per commit
 * emoji is one of these
   * 😎: added a section/content to a course
-  * 🧐: improving content/rewording/fixing typos
+  * 🤓: improving content/rewording
   * 😱: fixing dead links
-  * 🤓: fixing mistakes
+  * 🧐: fixing mistakes/fixing typos
   * 😏: improving the code (replace HTML by Markdown, or Markdown by HTML, adding/removing spaces, splitting files, etc.)
   * 😊: adding/proposing feature(s) or content (todo)
   * 🙄: removing/moving content temporarily